-While a leaning tree or broken limbs may not seem like a huge issue, they can become a real safety hazard when heavy snow or ice cause them to fall on your home.
+While a leaning tree or broken limbs may not seem like a huge issue, they can become a real safety hazard when heavy snow or ice causes them to fall on your home.
 Take a weekend and trim your trees or hire someone to do the job to ensure your family is safe for the winter.

 Many exterior home maintenance duties can be done with just a little time carved out, but some may also require professional services.
 If you aren’t ready to tune up your home yourself, call Brincks Exteriors.
 We take care of residential homes throughout Iowa and Wisconsin and would be happy to prepare your home for any severe weather.

 With temperatures well below freezing and the holiday season coming to an end, winter still has a ways to go.
 Homes across the Midwest have already been covered in snow, and there is surely more to come.
-Most don’t think twice about the affect snow can have on their roof, assuming that if no moisture or cold air gets in, everything must be fine – and it may be.
+Most don’t think twice about the effect snow can have on their roof, assuming that if no moisture or cold air gets in, everything must be fine – and it may be.
 But one thing to consider is how effectively the snow can safely melt off of your roof and what can happen if ice dams begin to form.
 Unfortunately, ice dams and winter roof damage are an unruly pair.

 What are ice dams?

 Ice dams occur when ice forms at the bottom of the roof near the gutter and prevents moisture from draining off the roof.
 Thus, when the temperature is warm enough to melt the snow on top of the roof, but not the ice block on the bottom of the roof, the melted snow has nowhere to drain.
-This causes an excessive build up of water stuck on the roof, which will inevitably leak into your home.
+This causes an excessive build-up of water stuck on the roof, which will inevitably leak into your home.

 How can I protect my roof from ice dams?